 That alibi, however, was contradicted by information Langan offered prosecutors and by car sales records showing the bank robbers were still in the Oklahoma area after they claimed to have left, FBI documents show.

-Defenbaugh said his investigators never were told about the license, the blasting caps or problems with the robbers' alibi, all of which he first learned about from the AP this year.
+Defenbaugh said his investigators never were told about the license, the blasting caps or problems with the robbers' alibi, and he first learned of them from the AP this year.